SaaiKrahaanth/Java/1. LEARN JAVA/08. Access, Encapsulation, and Scope/README.md

 Nice work!
 In this lesson, we dove into some of the more subtle features of

-Preview: Docs Loading link description classes with a focus on access, encapsulation, and scope.

 Here are some of the main takeaways from this lesson:

 The public and private keywords are used to define what parts of code have access to other classes,

-Preview: Docs Methods are reusable pieces of code in classes.
-The difference between a method and a function is that methods are always related to a class or an object. methods
-,

-Preview: Docs Loading link description constructors
-, and instance

-Preview: Docs Loading link description variables
-.
 Encapsulation is a technique used to keep implementation details hidden from other classes.
 Its aim is to create small bundles of logic.

 The this keyword can be used to designate the difference between instance variables and local variables.